-The general steps to determine if a particular SAFMR (additional details for each step will be provided below) needs to be adjusted to ensure that 40 percent of units are available:
+The general steps to determine if a particular SAFMR (additional details for each step will be provided below) needs to be adjusted to ensure that the FMR represents the 40th percentile of units are as follows:

-- 1. Determine if the Small Area has usable 1-, 2-, or 3- bedroom gross rent distribution data. - 2.
-If the ZCTA does not have usable 2-bedroom gross rent distribution data, but the ZCTA has more than 1 usable set of gross rent distribution data for other bedroom counts, HUD directs that the ZCTA-bedroom pair with the smallest margin of error ratio be used in the analysis. - 3.
-For those ZCTA-Bedroom pairs with usable data (please see item 2 and 3 above for instructions on picking usable data in cases where it is available for multiple ZCTA-bedroom pairs), calculate the 40th percentile gross rent - 4.
-Compare the 40th percentile gross rent to an applicable Adjusted Rent as calculated below from HUD's published FMRs corresponding to the ZCTA-bedroom data. - 5.
-If the 40th percentile rent is different than the applicable Adjusted Rent as calculated below, HUD will update the SAFMRs for the ZCTA in question using the 40th percentile rent for the appropriate ZCTA-Bedroom pair.
+- 1. Determine if the Small Area has usable2 1-, 2-, or 3- bedroom gross rent distribution data. - If the ZCTA does not have usable 2-bedroom gross rent distribution data, but the ZCTA has more than 1 usable set of gross rent distribution data for other bedroom counts, HUD directs that the ZCTA-bedroom pair with the smallest margin of error ratio be used in the analysis. - For those ZCTA-Bedroom pairs with usable data, calculate the 40th percentile gross rent for the ZCTA-bedroom pair with the smallest margin of error ratio. - Compare the 40th percentile gross rent to an applicable Adjusted Rent as calculated below from HUD's published FMRs corresponding to the ZCTA-bedroom data. - If the 40th percentile rent is different than the applicable Adjusted Rent as calculated below, HUD will update the SAFMRs for the ZCTA in question using the 40th percentile rent for the appropriate ZCTA-Bedroom pair.